paintparty/fireworks/README.md

  Defaults to `25`<br>

-Sets the max length of the form-to-be-evaled labe, or the user label, if supplied.
+Sets the max length of the form-to-be-evaled label, or the user label, if supplied.

 <br>